cbm-fles/flesnet/INSTALL.md

 ### Optional: CRI device driver (PDA)

 If you like to use the CRI you need to install the PDA device driver.
+The PDA driver can be found on the [PDA release page][pda-releases].
-The installation procedure is scripted, just run:
+For debian-based systems the installation procedure is scripted, just run:

     ./contrib/pda_inst.sh